 Operating Activities.
-Net cash provided by operating activities in 2010 was \$280.5 million, compared to \$214.6 million in 2009.
-The increase was primarily due to an increase in net income, excluding non-cash items and accrued liabilities.
+Net cash provided by operating activities for 2011 was \$143.0 million, compared to \$280.5 million for 2010.
+The decrease was primarily due to changes in Prepaid expenses and other current assets, Deposit and other assets, and Accounts receivable.

 Investing Activities.
-Net cash used for investing activities was \$162.0 million in 2010, consisting primarily of capital expenditures of \$70.0 million, which included capitalized interest on our 747-8F aircraft order of \$16.4 million, \$100.1 million of investments in debt and equity securities and \$21.5 million for the purchase of the owner participant interest in aircraft tail number N499MC, offset by the proceeds from the sale of engines of \$5.2 million and proceeds from short-term investments of \$24.4 million.
-Our capital expenditures during 2010 were funded through working capital, although we financed \$8.1 million of the acquisition cost for the 757-200SF purchased in March 2010 and \$12.5 million of pre-delivery deposits made during the period.
-Net cash used for investing activities was \$0.7 million in 2009, consisting primarily of capital expenditures of \$30.2 million, which included capitalized interest on our Boeing 747-8F aircraft order of \$21.2 million, partially offset by \$11.6 million related to the consolidation of GSS, the redesignation of short-term investments to cash of \$13.3 million and proceeds from the sale of aircraft of \$3.5 million.
-All of our capital expenditures in 2009 were funded through working capital.
+Net cash used for investing activities was \$794.0 million for 2011, consisting primarily of purchase deposit and delivery payments for flight equipment of \$764.3 million, which included capitalized interest on our 747-8F aircraft order of \$27.6 million, and capital expenditures of \$37.4 million, partially offset by proceeds from short-term investments of \$6.2 million.
+During 2011, we purchased three 747-8F cargo aircraft, two 747-400 passenger aircraft, two 767-300ER passenger aircraft and two 737-300 passenger aircraft.
+Capital expenditures for 2011 were funded through working capital, except for the three 747-8F aircraft financed with term loans as described above.
+Net cash used for investing activities was \$162.0 million for 2010, consisting primarily of purchase deposit and delivery payments for flight equipment of \$40.4 million, which included capitalized interest on our Boeing 747-8F aircraft order of \$16.4 million, capital expenditures of \$29.6 million and \$100.1 million of investments in debt securities, partially offset by proceeds from the sale of aircraft of \$5.2 million.
+Capital expenditures for 2010 were funded through working capital, although we subsequently financed \$8.1 million for the purchase of a 757-200SF for our Dry Leasing business, which we purchased with a term loan.